Cliff Series 4 (Town to Pleinmont)

 The classic full cliff path route – 15 Miles, more recently known as the “Dogbreaker”.
 South Esplanade to Fairy Ring. (via Jerbourg, Icart, Petit Bot, Les Tielles).
 Option to finish at 8 miles, baggage transfer & minimum 3 drink stations en-Route(will be increased pending weather forecast).
 Sign in from at South Esplanade(Havelet) from 8:15 for 9am start.

-In 2017 there will be vehicular access to the finish(Fairy Ring) area – the kit bag will be at Imperial Hotel car park.
+In 2018 there will be no vehicular access to the finish(Fairy Ring) area – the kit bag will be at Imperial Hotel car park.

 The Course history prior to 1970’s is not fully known but is was first run as a race in 1982.
 In the 1970’s Commonwealth Games steeplechaser & member of the Armed Forces Frank Allen ran it when on leave “because I didn’t like the roads and I could catch a bus to complete the loop”.
 Of course in those days the Bus would go all the way to the fairy ring itself.
 The route was picked up by new training groups during the resurgence of distance running in the late ’70s and first raced in 1982.